Pogba will surprise Man United fans on his return - Kondogbia | Goal.com

 'Pogba will surprise Man United fans on his return' - Kondogbia

-Valencia midfielder Geoffrey Kondogbia has no concerns that Paul Pogba will return to his best when he retakes the pitch for Manchester United, and is confident that his former teammate will even surprise one or two supporters when his injury problems are fully behind him.
+Valencia midfielder Geoffrey Kondogbia has no doubts that Paul Pogba will be back to his best when he returns to action for Manchester United, and is confident that his former teammate will even surprise one or two supporters when his injury problems are fully behind him.

-Pogba hasn’t featured for United since Boxing Day, and amidst ongoing speculation about his future, he appears unlikely to return to action following January’s ankle surgery before next month.
+Pogba hasn’t featured for United since Boxing Day, and amidst ongoing speculation about his future, he appears unlikely to take to the pitch before next month following January’s ankle surgery.

-While Pogba has managed just eight Premier League appearances all term, his former teammate Kondogbia has backed the 26-year-old to hit top form again when he does return to action.
+While Pogba has managed just eight Premier League appearances all term, his former teammate Kondogbia has backed the 26-year-old to hit top form again when he is cleared to return.

 “I’m not worried about Paul,” Kondogbia assured Goal.
 “He’s shown, previously, that he’s a great footballer who knows how do to great things.